Rutgers launches graduate program in genetic counseling

 A fatal genetic disorder that causes deterioration of a person’s physical and mental abilities, Huntington’s disease has no cure.

 After a brief but intense conversation between “counselor” and “patient,” the students’ professor, Jessica Joines, stepped in and told them to take a breath.

 “How’d it feel to get those words out?”
 Joines asked.

 “Getting the words out was a challenge,” Spinosi replied.
 “But it was harder knowing what to say afterward.”

 She will have plenty of opportunity to practice.
 Spinosi and her classmates are the first students in the new Genetic Counseling Master’s Program at Rutgers University–New Brunswick.
 Joines, the director of the program, has them do role-playing exercises throughout the semester to prepare for their chosen calling.

 “Delivering bad news and helping patients make difficult decisions is a significant part of what we do,” says Joines, of the Department of Genetics in the School of Arts and Sciences.
 “Our students not only have to master rigorous science content, they have to explain those concepts in a very understandable and empathic way to patients.”

 The program, which began last year, reflects a core SAS mission to prepare students for the complex societal challenges of the 21st century.
-It also involves collaboration between Arts and Sciences, the Rutgers School of Graduate Studies, and Rutgers Biomedical and Health Sciences (RBHS), which was integrated into the university several years ago.
+It also promotes collaboration between Arts and Sciences, the Rutgers School of Graduate Studies, and Rutgers Biomedical and Health Sciences (RBHS).

 Genetic counselors work one-on-one with patients, exploring family histories, explaining test results, and guiding them through very personal decisions.
 They typically work in prenatal, pediatric, and oncology settings, and, increasingly, with health teams specializing in cardiovascular and neurological treatment.